 Requirements for Participation in Experiential Education

-There are a number of requirements for students in order to participate in the Experiential Education component of the BSc in Pharmacy Program.
+There are a number of requirements for students in order to participate in the Experiential Education components of the Pharmacy Program.
 Please note the deadlines for each item.

 These include providing: